Death Classification: Line of Duty Death

 Just before Patrolman Knudson died he repeatedly told hospital staff and fellow officers that he shot one of the robbers.
 At 8:30 p.m. police came upon an abandoned car matching the description of the getaway car in the rear of 3717 West Lexington Street.
 Inside they found James J. Stewart, age 18, dead with one gunshot wound.
 A revolver was also recovered on Stewart’s body.
 Stewart was later identified by his father who stated that his son was recently hired as a helper for the Red Line Trucking Enterprise.
 Ballistics showed the bullet that killed Stewart came from Patrolman Knudson’s service revolver.
 Ballistics on the recovered revolver showed the bullet that killed Officer Knudson came from Stewart’s revolver.
 On February 6, 1932, the Coroner recommended the arrest of Stewart’s accomplices.
 Only Frank Severina was apprehended in New York City.
 He was extradited, stood trial for the murder and was found guilty.
 On April 19, 1933, Severina was sentenced to life in the Illinois State Penitentiary at Joliet.
 The other accomplices were never apprehended.

-Officer Knudson was waked at his residence located at 4820 North Kamerling Avenue and his funeral mass was held at John M. Pederson Funeral Home located at 4338-40 West Fullerton Avenue.
+Officer Knudson was waked at his residence located at 4820 North Kamerling Avenue.
+His funeral mass was held at John M. Pederson Funeral Home located at 4338-40 West Fullerton Avenue.
 He was laid to rest on February 8, 1932 in Mount Olive Cemetery, 3800 North Narragansett Avenue, Chicago, Illinois.

 Patrolman Martin Knudson, born July 16, 1884, received his Probationary Appointment to the Chicago Police Department on May 7, 1917.
 He earned 3 Credible Mentions during his career.